 Insert your game card

-If you don't have any games yet, you can skip this step and jump into the eShop to download digital titles.
+If you don't have any games yet or only got digital games, you can skip this step and jump into the eShop to download digital titles.

 Things you don't need right out of the box, but you should get really soon

-The Switch alone is a big investment, but you'll quickly realize that there are a few accessories you're going to wish you had.
-These are the most important things we learned early on that are must-have accessories to go with our Switch.
+The Switch alone is a significant investment, but you'll quickly realize that there are a few accessories you're going to wish you had.
+These are the most important things we learned early on: must-have accessories to go with our Switch.

-If you game for long periods of time, say with Skyrim or Xenoblade Chronicles 2, you're not going to be satisfied with just the Joy-Con Grip (which is ... fine, if that's all you have).
+If you game for long periods, say with Skyrim or Xenoblade Chronicles 2, you're not going to be satisfied with just the Joy-Con Grip (which is... fine, if that's all you have).
 Start saving now for a Pro Controller.
 You won't regret your purchase.

 Second set of Joy-Con controllers

-The point of the Switch is to be able to use it both in the home on a big screen TV and on the go.
-The first time I took my Switch out of the house, I wished I had a dedicated case for it.
+The point of the Switch is to be able to use it both in the home on a big screen TV and on-the-go.
+The first time I took my Switch out of the house, I wished I had a dedicated Switch travel case for it.
 There are lots of awesome cases, backpacks, and stylish bags for the Switch.
-My personal favorite is WaterField Design's Arcade Gaming case because it's big enough for everything and looks gorgeous.
-If its too rich for your blood, we've got others.